bardan-dhakal/Cpp_AI_alg_implementation/README.md

 # Cpp_AI_alg_implementation
-Implementation of various Search algorithms popular in AI from scratch in C ++
+Implementation of various Search algorithms popular from scratch in C ++ to solve classic AI problems